Kewsong Lee: Early career

-2013 to 2022; The Carlyle Group
+The Carlyle Group

 In 2013, Lee joined The Carlyle Group as deputy chief investment officer for corporate private equity.
 In 2015, Lee also assumed the role of leading the global credit unit.
 In 2018, Lee and Glenn Youngkin became co-chief executive officers, succeeding the founders who remained on the executive board.
 As co-chief executive officers, Lee oversaw the firm's corporate private equity and global credit businesses, while Youngkin oversaw Carlyle's real estate, energy, infrastructure, and investment solutions businesses.
 In 2019, Lee and Youngkin oversaw the firm's transition from a publicly traded partnership into a corporation.
 In July 2020, Youngkin stepped down from his role at Carlyle, making Lee the sole chief executive officer of the firm.
 According to Bloomberg, though the partnership was intended as equals, Lee ran the company's largest businesses and took initiative while Youngkin's business lines stalled.

 As CEO, Lee reorganized the company and invested in new sectors like credit, real estate, and insurance to diversify the company away from its private equity roots.
 Carlyle's ratio of credit assets to total assets increased from 17% in January 2018 to 38% in June 2022.
 According to Reuters, under Lee's leadership, Carlyle made progress in core performance metrics, but still lagged rivals such as Blackstone and KKR.

-On August 8, 2022, Lee stepped down as CEO suddenly during contract negotiations with the board.
+In August 2022, Lee stepped down as CEO suddenly during contract negotiations with the board.
 Sources linked the departure to multiple reasons.
 The founders wanted more control over the company than what Lee wanted.
 The founders disagreed with some of Lee's organization and management decisions.
 Bloomberg News said the poor performance of the company's stock price prompted the founders to act.

-2023 to present; BellTower Partners
+BellTower Partners

 After leaving Carlyle, Lee founded BellTower Partners, a holding company.
 In 2024, BellTower closed a minority investment in Ascot Group Ltd, a global specialty insurance firm, with Lee becoming board chair.
 BellTower bought a share of Patricof Co, a private equity firm catering to professional athlete investors.
 Lee became the vice chair of the United Soccer League in September 2025 after BellTower announced a strategic investment in the league.

 Personal life

 Lee is married to Zita Ezpeleta and they have two children.
 Lee and Ezpeleta met in Lowell House at Harvard College when they were undergraduates.
 Ezpeleta is an attorney who previously practiced at Sidley Austin.
+Lee is the board chair of the Lincoln Center Theater.
+As board chair, Lee led the appointment of artistic director Lear deBessonet.